insure logo

 Least expensive ZIP codes

-The least expensive ZIP code in Wisconsin for home and auto insurance bundling is 53081 at an average rate of $2,153.
-See the 10 least expensive ZIP codes below.
+The most affordable ZIP code in Wisconsin for bundling home and auto insurance is 53081, with an average rate of $2,153.
+Below are the 10 least expensive ZIP codes.

 ZIP codeAverage auto and home after discountAverage difference